Commencement

 Time Location Description

-30 minutes prior to ceremony start time Robert W. Plaster Center Graduate and ticketed guests check in together and proceed to the Plaster Center track.
-Non-ticketed guests are directed to seating in the Arena.
+45 minutes prior to ceremony start time Robert W. Plaster Center Graduates check-in to the Plaster Center, pick up their name card and prepare for the processional.
+Guests are directed to seating in the Arena.

 Start of ceremony Robert W. Plaster Center/John Lance Arena Opening remarks and introduction of Stage Party.

-10 minutes into ceremony John Lance Arena Processional to Arena begins - Graduate and ticketed guests walk together to the stage.
+5 minutes into ceremony John Lance Arena Processional to Arena begins - Graduates enter the Arena led by Faculty Marshals and are seated.

-30 minutes into ceremony John Lance Arena Congratulatory message from Stage Party and Conferring of Degrees.
+15 minutes into ceremony John Lance Arena Congratulatory messages from the Stage Party.

-45 minutes into ceremony John Lance Arena Ceremony concludes.
+60 minutes into ceremony John Lance Arena Conferring of degrees.
+Ceremony concludes.

 Name Cards and Guests